jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance-Voucher/Instancevoucher-Overview.md

 ## Instance Voucher Types
 From the point of applicable instance type, it can be divided into **VM Instance Voucher**, **Container Instance Voucher** and **POD Instance Voucher**:
 * VM Instance Voucher: Applicable to VM instance deduction paid by configuration
-* Container Instance Voucher: Applicable to Native Container instance deduction paid by configuration
+* Container Instance Voucher: Applicable to Container instance deduction paid by configuration
 * POD instance voucher: Suitable for deduction of POD instances which are paid by configuration

 From the point of resource reservation, it can be divided into **No Resource Reservation** and **Resource Reservation** (currently, we only support purchasing no resource reservation type of instance vouchers)